Is cell segregation like oil and water: asymptotic versus transitory regime: Materials and Methods

 By combining the two expressions for $n_c$ in \eqref{cluster_1}, we get

 where the last approximation is only valid for a narrow distribution of cluster sizes.
 Since $4A_\text{sum}$ is constant, it results that the average cluster diameter is inverse-proportional to the interface length $\langle d_l \rangle\sim 1/I$.
 We infer from the fact that the average cluster diameter in both, the cellular automaton and the Cahn-Hilliard model, is inverse-proportional to the interface length, that their distribution of cluster sizes is sufficiently narrow.
+This is consistent with recent observations for the CPM~\cite{Dur2021}, where the same inverse-proportional behavior is observed asymptotically when the formed clusters are approximately circular.